Chinese era name

 The famous Lantingji Xu written by Wang Xizhi begins with the sentence "In the ninth year of the Yonghe era, at the onset of late spring..." (永和九年, 歲在癸丑, 暮春之初).
-Yonghe (永和) was the era name used by Emperor Mu of Jin from 345 to 356 BC.
+Yonghe (永和) was the era name used by Emperor Mu of Jin from AD 345 to 356.

 Chinese era names, also known as reign mottos, were titles used by various Chinese dynasties and regimes in Imperial China for the purpose of year identification and numbering.
-The first monarch to adopt era names was the Emperor Wu of Han in 140 BCE, and this system remained the official method of year identification and numbering until the establishment of the Republic of China in 1912 CE, when the era name system was superseded by the Republic of China calendar.
+The first monarch to adopt era names was the Emperor Wu of Han in 140 BCE, or more formally in 110 BCE.
+This system remained the official method of year identification and numbering until the establishment of the Republic of China in 1912 CE, when the era name system was superseded by the Republic of China calendar.
 Other polities in the Sinosphere—Korea, Vietnam and Japan—also adopted the concept of era name as a result of Chinese politico-cultural influence.